Pursuant to KRS 65.210

-If you have a development item within Bourbon County that requires review by the Paris Pike Corridor Commission, please contact Andrea Pompei Lacy, Bourbon County Joint Planning Administrator, at (859) 987-2150.
-If you have questions about the Paris Pike Corridor Commission, please contact Barbara Rackers or Christine Wu at 258-3160.
+If you have a development item within Bourbon County that requires review by the Paris Pike Corridor Commission, contact Dalton Belcher, Bourbon County Joint Planning Administrator, at (859) 987-2150.
+If you have questions about the Paris Pike Corridor Commission, contact Traci Wade at (859) 258-3160.

 Schedule: Quarterly on the 2nd Monday of the month